iamsaief/everyday-js/README.md

 -   ### Default parameter, template string, backtick - ` `` `

+In some cases, we need predefined values to work with.
+Here comes, in function, we can set some default values `num=10` to a parameter.
+If that parameter isn't passed then it'll take the default one, otherwise overwrite it.
+Backtick comes handy when string formatting is done, we can use variables inside and don't worry to concatenate string, like `Hello! ${name}`

 ```javascript
 /* Default Parameter */
 function addFifty(num1, num2 = 50) {